PrestaShop/prestashop.github.io/news/_posts/2017-12-22-video-last-from-php-forum-with-love.md

  - video
 ---

-Remember I told you about weird blue elephpants?
+Remember I told you about weird blue elephants?
 You got it, it was our dream team of developers that attended the AFUP’s annual conference in Paris!
 As agreed, they came back with a lot to share on Build.
 Here, @Quetzacoalt91 will told you about Nicolas Grekas and the lecture he gave at the PHP Forum:

 ## Quality processes: the Symfony case